-REQUIRED VEGETATED BUFFER (SECTION 101).
+RIPARIAN VEGETATION BUFFER (SECTION 101).
 The strip of land extending fifty (50) feet in horizontal distance inland from the Coastal Jurisdiction Line (CJL) of the Connecticut River or its tributaries or associated wetlands.
-Within such area, no native or indigenous vegetation may be removed, provided that any grass, gardens, and or ornamental shrubs and trees existing as of the adoption of these Standards may be performed.
+Within such area, no native or indigenous vegetation may be removed.
+However, any grass, gardens, and or ornamental shrubs and trees existing as of the adoption of these Standards may be maintained.